 Marti Newland’s commitments manifest in her encounters with program building, fundraising, curriculum enrichment, and scholarship.
-She is a Lecturer in Music at Columbia, where she also earned the Ph.D.
+She was most recently a Lecturer in Music at Columbia, where she also earned the Ph.D.
 A full CV is available by request.

 Newland values strong interdisciplinary relationships on campuses and beyond.
 Below are selected encounters.